how to make a calculator

 TypeError: add() takes 0 positional arguments but 2 were given

-• I make it take 2 arguments
+• I make the add function take 2 inputs

 2 return None